ivonzhang/quick-mono/README.md

 ## Purpose

-The purpose of this repository is to enable developers to quickly set up a monorepo for business development.
-Developers can use the current project structure to develop their own business logic and organize their own monorepo.
+The purpose of this repository is to help developers quickly set up a monorepo for business development.
+You can use the current project structure to develop your own business logic and organize your own monorepo.

 ## Project Structure